vidurpunj/Rails-Testing/README.md

 # Capybara:
-Acceptance test framework for web applications Capybara helps you test web applications by simulating how a real user would interact with your app. gem 'webdrivers'
+Acceptance test framework for web applications Capybara helps you test web applications by simulating how a real user would interact with your app.
+Capybara provides helper methods like fill_in to fill in a form field, click_on to click a button, etc.

-# Rspec: BDD its parent TDD
+# Rspec: BDD, its parent is TDD
 Behaviour Driven Development for Ruby.
 Behavior-driven development is an idea built on top of TDD.
 Rails tests operate at a “low level”, meaning no browser interaction is involved.
-Low-level tests can be executed with just RSpec Capybara provides helper methods like fill_in to fill in a form field, click_on to click a button, etc.
+Low-level tests can be executed with just RSpec

-gem 'rails-controller-testing'

 # Cucumber:
 Cucumber is a tool for writing test cases in something close to English.